Contrastive Conformal Sets: More Results

 The coefficient $\lambda_{\mathrm{InfoNCE}}$ controls the influence of the contrastive loss.
 A stronger contrastive penalty enforces better semantic separation, leading to higher negative exclusion.
 However, the set volume fluctuates under this parameter: excessively high contrastive weights overshadow the volume regularization term in \cref{eq:optimization-problem-InfoNCE}, resulting in larger volumes.
 Conversely, if $\lambda_{\mathrm{InfoNCE}}$ is too small, the encoder struggles to cluster positive samples tightly, forcing the conformal sets to expand to satisfy the required coverage level.

 A higher InfoNCE temperature $\tau$ sharpens the separation between positive and negative samples, directly improving the exclusion rate.
-On the other hand, increasing the volume regularization constant $\lambda$ inherently reduces the relative weight of the negative exclusion term in $J_{\mathrm{neg+vol}}$, yielding more compact sets but a slightly lower exclusion rate.
+On the other hand, increasing the volume regularization constant $\lambda$ inherently reduces the relative weight of the negative exclusion term in $J_{\mathrm{neg+vol}}$, yielding a slightly lower exclusion rate without a consistent reduction in volume.

-Finally, the exclusion rate demonstrates remarkably low sensitivity to the number of generated positive and negative samples, $k$.
-This suggests that our negative exclusion objective can be optimized efficiently using fewer samples without degrading the discriminative quality of the resulting sets.